alefesouza/alefe-ultimate-programmer/README.md

 ### References

-* On the Obito's ultimate jutsu where he is on top of Juubi, someone who is he on the game can summon Tux speaking "fell the dispair", appearing the blue screen with "Microsoft <3 Linux" of the //Build 2015, like a dispair of Microsoft using Linux.
+- On the Obito's ultimate jutsu where he is on top of Juubi, someone who is he on the game can summon Tux speaking "fell the dispair", appearing the blue screen with "Microsoft <3 Linux" of the //Build 2015, like a dispair of Microsoft using Linux.

-* The Truth-Seeking Ball will be True Seeling Pixels, with 9 pixels, black, white, blue, green, red, orange, purple, cyan and transparent.
+- The Truth-Seeking Ball will be True Seeling Pixels, with 9 pixels, black, white, blue, green, red, orange, purple, cyan and transparent.

-* All tomoes (on sharingan, juubi jinchurikis clothes, etc) will be simply ; (semicolons).
+- All tomoes (on sharingan, juubi jinchurikis clothes, etc) will be simply ; (semicolons).

-* My eyes on the equivalent of Naruto's Six Paths Mode will be simply + on the pupils, a reference to C++.
+- My eyes on the equivalent of Naruto's Six Paths Mode will be simply + on the pupils, a reference to C++.

-* Me on the equivalent to the Naruto's sage mode will be with Neo's clothes of the Matrix, and instead of orange eyelids, I will be with very strong dark circles around the eyes, like I was very tired for be studying/programming for a long time, and green eyes like the Matrix letters.
+- Me on the equivalent to the Naruto's sage mode will be with Neo's clothes of the Matrix, and instead of orange eyelids, I will be with very strong dark circles around the eyes, like I was very tired for be studying/programming for a long time, and green eyes like the Matrix letters.

-* A reference to the sage mode of the flogs, snakes and Senjus, there will be the guru mode of the programmers, designers and entrepreneurs, in the case my guru mode is of the programmers, the entrepreneur guru mode is of Steve Jobs, in the guru mode of the designer, the person insted of a snake skin, will be will Leonardo da Vinci clothes.
+- A reference to the sage mode of the flogs, snakes and Senjus, there will be the guru mode of the programmers, designers and entrepreneurs, in the case my guru mode is of the programmers, the entrepreneur guru mode is of Steve Jobs, in the guru mode of the designer, the person insted of a snake skin, will be will Leonardo da Vinci clothes.

-* Maybe will have styles with programming languages name instead of elements, like Java Style instead of Fire Style, for example.
+- Maybe will have styles with programming languages name instead of elements, like Java Style instead of Fire Style, for example.

-* Six Paths Bō will be Six Trimesters Pipes (the || (or) of the programming).
+- Six Paths Bō will be Six Trimesters Pipes (the || (or) of the programming).

-* Sage of Six Path will be Sage of Six Trimesters, reference to Moore's Law (18 months).
+- Sage of Six Path will be Sage of Six Trimesters, reference to Moore's Law (18 months).

-* The 9 tomoes on the back of Naruto Six Paths Mode will be nine C inside a #, a reference to C#.
+- The 9 tomoes on the back of Naruto Six Paths Mode will be nine C inside a #, a reference to C#.

-* Instead of load chakra with a hand seal, put the hand on the head, like as you are thinking.
+- Instead of load chakra with a hand seal, put the hand on the head, like as you are thinking.

-* Sage Mode will be Guru Mode.
+- Sage Mode will be Guru Mode.

-* Orochimaru's snakes are snake of the Python.
+- Orochimaru's snakes are snake of the Python.

-* Itachi's Crow will be Mozilla Thunderbird logo.
+- Itachi's Crow will be Mozilla Thunderbird logo.

-* The Sage Art: Super Tailed Beast Rasenshuriken will be the Guru Art: Super Open Source Rasenshuriken, with release of image, GIT, SVN, .NET, ?????, concurrent language, tweet or message, LICENSE and web.
+- The Sage Art: Super Tailed Beast Rasenshuriken will be the Guru Art: Super Open Source Rasenshuriken, with release of image, GIT, SVN, .NET, ?????, concurrent language, tweet or message, LICENSE and web.

-* Luis read Roberto's Java books, like Kakashi read Jiraiya's books.
+- Luis read Roberto's Java books, like Kakashi read Jiraiya's books.

-* Kisame's sharks are MySQL dolphins, on the ultimate, can appear a big Docker logo, like a reference to a container attack, not only the MySQL processes.
+- Kisame's sharks are MySQL dolphins, on the ultimate, can appear a big Docker logo, like a reference to a container attack, not only the MySQL processes.

-* The Limbo: Border Jail of Madara will be invisible Bill Gates clones writing on [Limbo programming language](<https://en.wikipedia.org/wiki/Limbo_(programming_language)>), just the "Ritchiegan" of my coworker will can see them, bug an easter egg is that he will can see me written on the [Alef programming language](<https://en.wikipedia.org/wiki/Alef_(programming_language)>), like in an scene where Sasuke see the Limbos in blue color and Naruto in the orange color.
+- The Limbo: Border Jail of Madara will be invisible Bill Gates clones writing on [Limbo programming language](<https://en.wikipedia.org/wiki/Limbo_(programming_language)>), just the "Ritchiegan" of my coworker will can see them, bug an easter egg is that he will can see me written on the [Alef programming language](<https://en.wikipedia.org/wiki/Alef_(programming_language)>), like in an scene where Sasuke see the Limbos in blue color and Naruto in the orange color.

-* Divine Tree - Binary Tree
+- Divine Tree - Binary Tree

-* Academy, Genin, Chunin, Jonin = Intern, Junior, Full, Senior
+- Academy, Genin, Chunin, Jonin = Intern, Junior, Full, Senior

-* Rinnegan - Ritchiegan
+- Rinnegan - Ritchiegan

-* Sharingan - Semicolongan, Commagan
+- Sharingan - Semicolongan, Commagan

-* Sun and Moon on the hand are 1 and 0
+- Sun and Moon on the hand are 1 and 0

-* Dark Naruto!!, it's me fightning against the impostor syndrome.
+- Dark Naruto!!, it's me fightning against the impostor syndrome.

-* Shoney Jump - O'Reilly
+- Shoney Jump - O'Reilly

-* Zabuza and Haku can be an agency CEO with a talented intern.
+- Zabuza and Haku can be an agency CEO with a talented intern.

-* Particle Style - Microservice style
+- Particle Style - Microservice style

+- Guru Mode will use electromagnetic waves instead of nature power.